 Actual: Insert year to date progress (#, %, etc., as appropriate).

-During CY2016, 438 work zone crashes involving CMV's occurred.
+During CY2020, there have been 62 work zone crashes involving CMV's having occurred at the time of this report (06/16/2020).

 Narrative: Describe any difficulties achieving the goal, problems encountered, obstacles overcome, lessons learned, etc.